Triglycerides may be the easiest to understand.

 Watch your weight: If you’re carrying extra pounds, losing 5% to 10% of your weight can lower triglycerides.
 People with a healthy weight are more likely to have normal levels.
 Belly fat is associated with higher numbers.

 Drink less alcohol: Beer, wine, and liquor can raise levels.
 Some studies show that more than 1 drink a day for women or 2 for men can increase levels by a lot.
+If you’ve cut back and your triglyceride levels aren’t going down enough, your doctor may recommend skipping alcohol altogether.

 Eat fish: Mackerel, lake trout, herring, sardines, albacore tuna, and salmon are high in omega-3s, a fat that’s good for you.
 It may be hard to get enough omega-3s from food.
 Your doctor may recommend a supplement or prescription.